airfightergr/Librain-xLua/Readme.md

 * A newer version of xLua is added to the specified aircrafts.
 If you update X-Plane, make sure that those files are not overwritten, otherwise you must do again the Installation procedure as above.

+## DOCUMENTATION

+Read info from librain master repo: https://github.com/skiselkov/librain/blob/master/src/librain.h No other documentation will be provided

 ## LICENSE

 MIT License